specialunderwear/as3-mixin/readme.rst

     }

-Above you can see a general, very unsophisticated, general table implementation.
+Above you can see a general, very unsophisticated, table implementation.
 In the above case, calling ``draw()`` after construction will draw a 2x2 table, with cells in different colours.